CarInsurance.com Insights

 After your policy is in place, you might need to make changes.
 Examples could include adding a new driver – such as your teenager who just obtained their license, increasing or decreasing your deductible, or purchasing a roadside assistance plan.

-What is the policy form?
+What is the policy form in a car insurance policy?

 Remember that some of the information in the policy form may not reflect what’s in your policy.
 For example, you could find several pages devoted to optional coverages you didn’t purchase.
 However, other consumers may have purchased those coverages as part of their policy.

-The policy form may include a list of definitions for words or phrases like “bodily injury,” “family member” and “property damage.”
+The policy form may include a list of definitions for words or phrases like “bodily injury,” “family member,” and “property damage.”

 Following that, you can find details about the following: